 OE ends in January and begins again in November.
 If you applied for a health insurance plan in your state, you likely were able to purchase quality coverage with the help of a federal subsidy.
 Your pre-existing conditions are now covered and the cost you pay may be quite a bit lower than ever before.
 You can also purchase policies away from the Marketplace and without any government assistance.
+The new healthcare plans that will be available in 2018 and 2019 will add additional options that will be provide more customized options to meet your specific needs.

 If you are in perfect health and do not qualify for a federal tax credit, many plans are available from the top-rated companies.
 Policies with higher deductibles will provide low-cost options that make more financial sense.
 If there are current medical issues, several policies can still be purchased.
 Of course, for the proper treatment of chronic and ongoing conditions, a plan from a major insurer will cover more of the expenses.